simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 SSH key fingerprints are unique identifiers of SSH keys used by managed nodes for authentication.
 Developers should verify the SSH key fingerprints of managed nodes before allowing them to connect to control nodes.
 They can use the `ssh-keygen` command to generate SSH key fingerprints and compare them to the fingerprints provided by managed nodes.

 TLS certificates are used by managed nodes to authenticate themselves to control nodes.
-Developers should ensure that TLS certificates used by managed nodes are valid and have not expired.
+Developers should ensure that TLS certificates used by managed nodes are valid and haven't expired.
 They should also ensure that control nodes trust the TLS certificates used by managed nodes.

 Developers should also ensure that SSH and TLS configurations are up-to-date and secure.
 SSH and TLS configurations should use strong encryption and authentication algorithms.
 They should also be configured to reject weak ciphers and protocols.